bomonike/bomonike.github.io/ai-agents.md

 There are several levels of automation:

-* "Workflow Automation" follow a set sequence of tasks and tools are "programmatic" and not true AI agents.
+* <strong>"Workflow Automation"</strong> follow a set sequence of tasks and tools are "programmatic" and not true AI agents.

-* "Agentic AI" is a term used to describe AI that performs prescribed automated tasks.
+* <strong>"Agentic AI"</strong> is a term used to describe AI that performs <strong>pre-set</strong> automated tasks.
+Not True AI Agents.

-* True "AI Agents" act <strong>autonomously</strong>, able to, based on their environment and objectives, <strong>choose</strong> to delegate to specialized tools to take actions.
-True AI Agents are not bound to pre-defined tasks in a workflow.
+* <strong>True "AI Agents"</strong> act <strong>autonomously</strong>, able to, based on their environment and objectives, <strong>choose</strong> to delegate to specialized tools to take actions.
+True AI Agents are NOT bound to pre-defined tasks in a workflow.

    Modern AI Agents <strong>reason</strong> through steps.

-* True "AI Agents" act <strong>autonomously</strong>, able to choose among several tools and actions based on their environment and objectives.
-True AI Agents are not bound to pre-defined tasks in a workflow.

-   Modern AI Agents <strong>reason</strong> through

 ## Tasks